Chisom-Blessing/E-commerce-store/README.md

 - Encourage customers to opt for Standard or Same-Day shipping through discounts and incentives to improve satisfaction and reduce delays.

 5. Customer Segmentation
--Develop personalized marketing campaigns for each customer segment, such as offering premium services to Corporate clients and cost-effective solutions to Consumers.
+- Develop personalized marketing campaigns for each customer segment, such as offering premium services to Corporate clients and cost-effective solutions to Consumers.
 - Analyze and nurture high-value segments for greater customer retention and loyalty.

 ## Conclusion